influxdata/telegraf/plugins/secretstores/systemd/README.md

 examples.

 Setting up systemd-credentials might vary on your distribution or version so please also check the documentation there.
+You might also need to install supporting packages such as `tpm2-tools`.

 ### Setup